 4. Prodigal Fun –a bouncy pig game!

-The Prodigal Son CD retells the Luke 15 story word for word.
+The Prodigal Son retells the Luke 15 story word for word.
 Not only do your students hear and read the story, they see it unfold on the screen through a unique video retelling of the story set on a modern day farm and featuring a real father and son.
-The CD is hosted by your onscreen teacher Bildad the Bible Explorer.
+The program is hosted by your onscreen teacher Bildad the Bible Explorer.

 The Prodigal Son story text includes clickable multimedia Bible study notes.
 Bildad comes alive to explain the selected concept.
 His “projector” shows a kid-friendly animation of the concept and includes a question the teacher and kids can run with.